-How Carbon Emissions Are Shaping Up in 2022
+The World Is Turning Back to Coal

 China remains a larger concern.
 As the world has prepared for larger forms of economic warfare, China has doubled down on coal production, which is among its most militarily secure energy sources.
 The country’s premier says that only a boost to coal production can stave off blackouts this summer (amid a climate-change-intensified heat wave).

-The second change we’ve seen this year is that the energy consumption of Bitcoin has fallen.
+The second change we’ve seen this year is that the energy consumption of bitcoin has fallen.
 Cryptocurrencies are extremely environmentally taxing, because creating new coins requires constantly performing costly computing.
-But this year, the cryptocurrency industry has collapsed: Since its peak last fall, more than $2 trillion in value has been annihilated, and Bitcoin in particular has plunged 70 percent.
-In turn, Bitcoin’s global energy consumption has fallen by about 70 terawatt-hours a year, effectively eliminating an Austria’s worth of power consumption.
+But this year, the cryptocurrency industry has collapsed: Since its peak last fall, more than $2 trillion in value has been annihilated, and bitcoin in particular has plunged 70 percent.
+In turn, bitcoin’s global energy consumption has fallen by about 70 terawatt-hours a year, effectively eliminating an Austria’s worth of power consumption.

-Essentially, the more that a Bitcoin costs, the more valuable it is for miners to expend energy to produce it.
+Essentially, the more that a bitcoin costs, the more valuable it is for miners to expend energy to produce it.
 There’s essentially a similar relationship in the oil market: Oil companies try to drill for the world’s most expensive barrels, such as those secured beneath the Arctic Ocean, only when oil is expensive, because the marginal cost of finding an additional barrel has to exceed the cost of pulling it out of the ground in that specific spot.
-To be clear, Bitcoin still uses significantly more energy than it did before the pandemic.
+To be clear, bitcoin still uses significantly more energy than it did before the pandemic.
 Its carbon pollution is now on par with Greece’s.
 But it hasn’t experienced the hockey-stick growth that some climate experts feared.

 That hasn’t been the only positive development.
 Over the past year, wind turbines and solar panels have gotten costlier, but not to the same degree that fossil fuels have.
 According to a new study from Bloomberg New Energy Finance, renewables remain the cheapest form of power generation for two-thirds of the world’s population.
 These trends, it’s worth noting, may not hold for the rest of 2022.
 If some parts of the world enter a recession, as now seems possible, if not likely, then their emissions could fall.
 Regardless, the return to a more bellicose world, a less energy-secure world, means that more countries will turn to the energy sources—the fossil fuels—in their backyard.
 That means coal, the fossil fuel by far the most damaging to the climate and to human health, may burn for years to come.